 Jury convicts ex-Detroit mayor of corruption

-March 11, 2013 (DETROIT) -- Former Detroit Mayor Kwame Kilpatrick was convicted Monday of corruption charges and then sent to jail to await his prison sentence in yet another dramatic setback for a man who once was among the nation's youngest big-city leaders.
+DETROIT (AP) - March 11, 2013 (WPVI) -- Former Detroit Mayor Kwame Kilpatrick was convicted Monday of corruption charges, ensuring a return to prison for a man once among the nation's youngest big-city leaders.

-Jurors convicted Kilpatrick of a raft of crimes, including racketeering conspiracy, which carries a maximum punishment of 20 years behind bars.
+Jurors convicted Kilpatrick of a raft of crimes, including a racketeering conspiracy charge.
 He was portrayed during a five-month trial as an unscrupulous politician who took bribes, rigged contracts and lived far beyond his means while in office until fall 2008.

 Business owners said they were forced to hire Ferguson as a subcontractor or risk losing city contracts.
 Separately, fundraiser Emma Bell said she gave Kilpatrick more than $200,000 as his personal cut of political donations, pulling cash from her bra during private meetings.
 A high-ranking aide, Derrick Miller, told jurors that he often was the middle man, passing bribes from others.